Printing nylon is possible using various methods. This includes screen printing, heat transfer printing, and digital printing.

 Nylon filament is a smooth material, so you’ll want to use a printer that can handle smooth surfaces.
 Another way to print on nylon is to use a digital printer.
 This type of printer uses inkjet technology to print onto the fabric.
 This method is best for printing text and simple graphics.

-When you’re ready to print, simply load your screen with ink and then place your nylon fabric on top of it.
+When you’re ready to print, load your screen with ink and then place your nylon fabric on top of it.
 Use a squeegee to push the ink through the screen and onto the fabric.

 If you do not have a heat press, use an iron with an all-metal hot end.
 However, make sure that the iron is set to the highest setting.